script-fu/script-fu.github.io/README.md

 **Collapse All Groups** - Layer stack utility
 **Expand or Collapse Groups** - Layer stack utility

+**Ghost Layer** - A little time-saver to set up a pencil layer for inking
 **Select All Layers** - Selects every layer in the stack
 **Group Selected Layers** - Puts any selected layers in one group
 **Layer ID** - Prints a list of selected layers and ids